nus-cs2103/old-website/contents/coding-standards-html.md

     </tr>
   </table>

-- Use lowercase for all attributes and tag names
+- Use lowercase for all attributes and tag names.

   <table>
     <tr>